National Law University, Jodhpur: Private Companies/Institutions

 Many Students have also joined Financial Institutions and private companies as consultants/lawyers, like ICICI Bank, Ernst & Young, Goldman Sachs and Deutsche Bank.

 Government Jobs

 Students have also joined many Public Sector Undertakings and Regulatory Bodies like SEBI, Indian Oil Corporation, Bharat Heavy Electrical and National Thermal Power Corporation.
 Students also opt to prepare for Civil Services and Judicial Services Examinations of various states with many getting selected as Judges and Bureaucrats and serving across the country.

 Litigation

 Many students also opt for Litigation in the various High Courts and the Supreme Court of India.

 Academia

 The students graduating the universities have received offers for higher studies from universities like King’s College, Georgetown University, Leiden University, Northwestern University, the London School of Economics and Political Science, the University of California, Los Angeles, the University of Cambridge, the University of Oxford, Vanderbilt University, Warwick University and many more institutions of eminence.

+Alumni Association

+The National Law University, Jodhpur Alumni Association (NLUJAA) serves as a platform to foster connections between the university's alumni and the institution.
+Its primary objectives are to strengthen ties between graduates, provide opportunities for networking, support the professional development of alumni, and contribute to the growth of NLU Jodhpur.

+Executive Committee

+Executive plays a key role in managing and directing the association's activities.
+The committee typically comprises distinguished alumni who volunteer their time to guide the association, promote its objectives, and ensure its smooth operation and they are elected by Alumni.
+Here are list of office bearer: